Itheum/itheumcore-elrond-sc-claims/README.md

-# Itheum Core Elrond - Claims Smart Contract
+# Itheum Core (MultiversX) Elrond - Claims Smart Contract

 ## Abstract

 The claims smart contract is the tool that stands at the heart of collaboration between Itheum and its community.
-Whether it's a reward for helping the project, an airdrop, some allocation of tokens or trading royalties, the claims smart contract is the tool that allows Itheum to give tokens to all community members that are using the Elrond blockchain.
+Whether it's a reward for helping the project, an airdrop, some allocation of tokens or trading royalties, the claims smart contract is the tool that allows Itheum to give tokens to all community members that are using the MultiversX blockchain.

 ## Introduction